 History of International Ask a Question Day

-Diving into the life of one of the most influential scientists, Einstien developed the special and general theories of relativity.
-His theory of relativity, along with his equation, E=MC2, helped shift physicists understanding of space.
+Diving into the life of this extremely influential scientist, Einstein’s admirers are reminded that he was responsible for developing the special and general theories of relativity.
+His theory of relativity, along with his equation, E=MC2, helped to shift the understanding physicists have of space.

 So, take the time to ask questions, learn, and become something amazing on this day.

-How to celebrate International Ask a Question Day
+How to Celebrate International Ask a Question Day

 Look to motivational shows such as TED talks and educational organizations to see about getting tips on asking questions well.